Overview of DevOps

 After being successfully implemented in SDLC, now DevOps is considered the key to speeding up various cloud platforms.
 Its all-rounder performance has attracted aspirants to build a career in this domain, and hence having sound knowledge is imperative for them.

 DevOps is a contemporary approach that lets companies utilize numerous benefits.
-Some of the major DevOps benefits are as follows:
+Some of the major DevOps benefits and limitations are as follows:

 Let’s understand this from the diagram below: